pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 **Atmospheric Correction**

-"The radiance measured by and instrument depends on the illumination geometry and the reflective properties of the observed surface.
+"The radiance measured by an instrument depends on the illumination geometry and the reflective properties of the observed surface.
 Radiation may be absorbed or scattered (Rayleigh and Mie scattering).
 Scattering is responsible of the adjacency effect, i.e., radiation coming from neighbors areas to the target pixel.
 The MODTRAN code was used to modelling the effect of the atmosphere on the radiation.
-To represent the aerosols of the study area it was used the rural model, and the optical thickness was estimated on pixels with a high vegetation cover.
+To represent the aerosols of the study area the rural model was used, and the optical thickness was estimated on pixels with a high vegetation cover.
 Columnar water vapor was estimated by a linear regression ratio where the spectral radiance of each pixel at the band of the maximum water absorption (~906 nm) is compared to its theoretical value in absence of absorption.
 Nonetheless, this technique is unreliable when a spectral resolution as the one required here is used.
-To solve that, a manual selection of the water vapor parameter was made according to the smoothness observed on the reflectance peak at 960 nm.
+To resolve this, the water vapor parameter was selected manually according to the smoothness observed on the reflectance peak at 960 nm.
 The mid-latitude summer atmosphere model was also used.
 The output of this procedure was reflectance from the target pixel scaled between 0 and 10,000."